-But who would want to be in charge of designating members of the press, given the dwindling number of trained legal reporters, some inexcusable coverage of the Divisional Court Article 50 judgment, the once great Daily Telegraph’s recent invention of the Supreme Court Justice ‘Lord Hudges’ [sic] and casual misreporting of facts in cases attended by yours truly?
-Not to mention the wholesale sacking of sub-editors who could have caught journalists’ growing inability to restrain predictive text.
-‘Geniality’ instead of ‘genealogy’ (Telegraph again, misquoting counsel in the Judicial Committee of the Privy Council case Pringle).
-Dear me, is anyone awake?
+But who would want to be in charge of designating members of the press, given the dwindling number of trained legal reporters, judges being branded 'enemies of the people', the once great Daily Telegraph’s invention of the Supreme Court Justice ‘Lord Hudges’ [sic] and casual misreporting?

-Starry QCs contribute to the following sections, Thematic analyses of the 2015-16 legal year and The 2015-16 legal year in overview, which range alphabetically from administrative law and judicial review to restitution and unjust enrichment.
+Starry QCs contribute to Thematic analyses of the 2015-16 legal year and The 2015-16 legal year in overview, which range alphabetically from administrative law to unjust enrichment.
 They provide an authoritative crib for anyone who needs to swot up on their specialism, which is everyone.

 |Miller in the Supreme Court|

-The Yearbook ends with statistics for Wisden types.
+The Yearbook ends with Wisden-type statistics.
 Whizzing back to the beginning, we have an introduction by Daniel Clarry and Christopher Sargeant, joint editors-in-chief of the Yearbook series, Judicial panel selection in the UK Supreme Court: bigger bench, more authority?
 This is followed by a foreword by Robert French, the just-retired Chief Justice of Australia: Australia and the United Kingdom: a bit like family, much in common but a lot of difference.

 I know you can write a better review, because you have legal training and stuff.
 Please do.